CategoriesIQ Commercial Case Studies

 What is cost plus in construction?

 Cost plus is a construction pricing model where the owner pays the actual cost of delivering the project, plus an agreed builder’s fee or margin.
-Instead agreeing on a fixed price at the start, the final contract value depends on what the work costs as the project progresses.
+Instead of agreeing on a fixed price at the start, the final contract value depends on what the work costs as the project progresses.

 The “cost” part usually includes items such as labour, materials, subcontractors, and any other project expenses.
 The “plus” is the builder’s margin or management fee, which covers overhead and profit.